"Very Resistant" Monterrey Oak

 C. Texas Forest Service

-Let's look at the most obvious shift in the TFS position on white oak tolerance (see image above of pre-update and update side by side).
-What is without a doubt 100% crystal clear is there was a full-scale abandonment and deletion of “white oaks rarely die from oak wilt.”
-This move to completely abandon that untenable position, which has remain unaltered on www.texasoakwilt.org from 2003 – November of 2019, is a great move forward, but it does raise questions.
-So now we can be sure that some or most or all of the white oaks don’t rarely die, but many questions arise, such as: How often do they die?
+Let’s look at the most obvious shift in the TFS position on white oak tolerance (see image above of pre-update and update side by side).
+What is without a doubt 100% crystal clear is there was a full-scale abandonment and deletion of the 16+ year-long position wherein they claimed all - “white oaks rarely die from oak wilt.”
+This move to completely abandon that untenable position, which has remained unaltered on www.texasoakwilt.org from Fall 2003 until November of 2019, is a great move forward, but it does raise questions.
+So now we can be sure that some or most of the white oaks don’t rarely die, but many questions arise, such as: How often do they die?
 How tolerant is each species?
 Upon what basis is that tolerance substantiated?
 What is clear is that they are not yet saying most will die nor are they saying it would appear that even most will experience significant canopy loss, both of which is the general experience of Northern experts as well as my experience with white oak species (only exception – the Post Oak) in Texas.
 What the TFS does say is that only “some” canopy loss will be exhibited.
 One wonders is “some” defined as 49% canopy loss – or maybe even more?
-If so, I’d venture to presume most consumers would respond that, that amount of canopy loss would be better described as "unacceptable" rather than “some” – at least enough to likely remove and replant.
+If so, I’d venture to presume most consumers would respond that, that amount of canopy loss would be better described as “unacceptable” rather than “some” – at least enough for most consumers to likely opt to remove and replant (see “Great Plains View” above).

-Next, looking at the adjustment to the Lacey, White Shin, and Chinkapin, we see that the TFS allows that these particular species sometimes have interconnected root systems like Live Oaks and when they do that it may cause “higher infection and mortality rates than other white oak species.”
-Let's break this down.
+Next, looking at the adjustment to the Lacey, White Shin (Q. sinuata var. breviloba), and Chinkapin, we see that the TFS allows that these particular species "sometimes" have interconnected root systems like Live Oaks and when they do that it may cause “higher infection and mortality rates than other white oak species.”
+Let’s break this down.
 Why “sometimes” interconnected roots?
-Those of us who spend considerable time around these three species in their native habitat know that they are frequently in mott groupings.
-Similar to Live Oaks – it is in their DNA.
-There are many videos on my YouTube page that display this fact quite succinctly.
-In regards to higher mortality rates – what does it matter if it is one infected Lacey Oak or 100 Lacey Oaks?
+Those of us who spend considerable time around these three species in their native habitat know that they are frequently found in mott groupings.
+Further, why not the inclusion of the Durand Oak (Q. sinuata), which is obviously very closely related to the Shin Oak?
+While we are at it – why not throw in the Monterrey Oak which is known to cross-pollinate and be the most likely to in general “morph” with every oak in the area.
+Similar to Live Oaks –it is in the DNA of these native central Texas white oaks to grow in motts and or readily graft (There are many videos on my YouTube page that display this fact quite succinctly).
+In regards to higher mortality rates – what does it matter if it is one infected Lacey Oak or 100 Lacey Oaks?!
 If the tolerance level of Lacey Oaks is low and full mortality is say 80% in a year to three years – like the Live Oak, then is it not just a question of mathematics to project from a singular tree to the 100 trees?
 If not, I’d like to understand what exactly the TFS is thinking along with a thorough exposition for that basis.
-Lastly, and most importantly, - why is the seminal TFS oak wilt update I’ve quoted and provided a link to below not yet uploaded to www.texasoakwilt.org website where one would reasonably expect it to be published?
-Why not just copy and paste the updated terminology - including the wording that they “may die in large numbers from oak wilt”?
-Though a definite move in the right direction this new website update is not nearly far enough to reflect consistent, repetitive field observations and it creates many new questions.
+On their FAQS page (also applicable to the same incoherent claim made on the main website – see below) they say that these three white oaks “usually survive” but also “die in large numbers.”
+This is clearly a contradictory position.
+At a minimum “usually” means at least "more often than not".
+At a bare minimum then we are talking about at least 51%+.
+Regarding “die in large numbers” – what constitutes large?
+Wouldn’t say small numbers be less than medium, medium numbers be say 49-51%, and large have to be over 51%+?!
+Obviously that math doesn’t add up.
+Why is the seminal TFS oak wilt update (found only on their main website as early as Sept.
+2015) I’ve quoted and provided a link to below not yet uploaded to www.texasoakwilt.org website where one would reasonably expect it to be published?
+Why not just copy and paste the prior update terminology -including the wording that they “may die in large numbers from oak wilt”?
+Higher mortality rates and large numbers are nowhere near saying the same thing (ex. a 2% mortality rate is higher than a 1%!).
+Also, why did they make another regression by updating the update and moving from “most white oaks will exhibit some canopy loss” to “many…”?
+Though a definite move in the right direction, this new website update is not nearly far enough to reflect consistent, repetitive field observations I, as well as other experts have made for over the last decade (at least), and it creates many new questions.

-“Red oaks are extremely intolerant of the fungus”, “Live Oaks are intermediate in their tolerance”, and “white oaks show some tolerance.”
+“Red oaks are extremely intolerant (Dec.
+2019 worded “most susceptible”) of the fungus”, “Live Oaks are intermediate in their tolerance (now “susceptibility”)”, and “white oaks show some tolerance.”

-Here is the quote from the TFS oak wilt update document that clearly shows the intra-department divergence of position, and which much more conforms with the northern states experts regarding white oak group mortality:
+The quote from the TFS oak wilt update - first found on their main website Sept.7, 2015 (not on their oak wilt website where one would expect them to publish it!), clearly shows the intra-department divergence of position, and which much more conforms with the northern state's experts regarding white oak group mortality:

 “Also may die in large numbers” sounds a lot like – no exactly like, an oak wilt mortality center.
 Oak wilt mortality center language was previously restricted to what happens with red oaks and Live Oaks but now “also” these three white oak species!

 Albeit, this statement appears to be guarded and tentative – one wonders if the phenomenon of a white oak mortality center is only a theoretical possibility, or has it been observed only once, or observed numerous times, or is the fungus evolving (becoming more virulent), or has the phenomenon of Texas white oaks dying in large numbers previously gone somehow unnoticed somehow, or…?
-What I especially wonder is (and very likely the reader of this page), what about the other White Oaks?!
-We all are likely on the same page more or less on the Post Oak, but with the Lacey, Shin and Chinkapin oaks are all on the possible oak wilt mortality center list – that only leaves the Bur Oak and Mexican White Oak in limbo if you will.
-Though maybe not much field observation on Bur Oak exists here as of yet – we know they regularly treat them up north with fungicide to preserve them from dying and that they produce fungal mats – a fact scientifically documented decades ago.
-As for the Mexican White oak – on what scientific basis is this white oak not included in that same list of potential white oaks capable of mortality at the singular or group level.
+What I especially wonder is (and very likely the reader of this page), what about the other white oaks?!
+We all are likely on the same page more or less on the Post Oak, but with the Lacey, Shin and Chinkapin oaks all on the possible oak wilt mortality center list – that only leaves the Durand, the Burr oak, and Mexican White oak in limbo if you will.
+A short, cursory read of the taxonomy and characteristics of the Shin and Durand should easily alleviate any hesitancy to pigeon-hole the Durand into the same level of tolerance as the Bigelow oak aka Limestone Durand oak.
+Though there is not much field observation on Burr oaks with wilt here in Texas as of yet – we know that Jenny Juzwik groups them in the same intermediate tolerance category as the Texas Live Oak varieties (see especially National View, Minnesota & both NRCS Views above), and that they regularly treat them up north with fungicide to preserve them from dying and that they can produce fungal mats – a fact scientifically documented decades ago.
+As for the Mexican White oak – on what scientific basis is this white oak not included in that same list of potential white oaks capable of mortality at the singular or group level?

 Further clarification on this by the Texas Forest Service (and many other issues) is still needed.